Skip to main content

 Malte Rohde

-Programmatically generating PDF documents is a common requirement in many of our client projects at Bitcrowd.
+Programmatically generating PDF documents is a common requirement in many of our client projects at bitcrowd.
 While in Ruby there is a multitude of battle-proven libraries to choose from, the PDF library landscape in the Elixir/Erlang ecosystem is just beginning to evolve.
 Today, we introduce ChromicPDF, a fast and convenient Chrome-based HTML-to-PDF converter, written in Elixir.

 Rendering business documents as PDF files is a frequent requirement in commercial software applications.
-At Bitcrowd, we have faced this problem numerous times in various shapes, and have deployed a number of PDF generating libraries with our applications - most notably in the context of Ruby projects, where the list of such libraries is quite diverse.
+At bitcrowd, we have faced this problem numerous times in various shapes, and have deployed a number of PDF generating libraries with our applications - most notably in the context of Ruby projects, where the list of such libraries is quite diverse.
 Recently, we were again asked to build a PDF rendering component into one of our client projects, this time an Elixir application.
 In order to offer a consistent and familiar interface for UI developers, we set out to generate these PDF files from HTML templates (more on this at the end of the article).

 Exploring Elixir PDF libraries